-Ami Canaan Mann’s “Jackie & Ryan” is a musical drama makes you believe the little philosophies of life.
+Ami Canaan Mann’s “Jackie & Ryan” is a musical drama that makes you believe the little philosophies of life.
 What if everything in life can be decided by asking yourself two simple questions.
 Consider life to be a long journey which you are traveling through and just ask yourself: What should be my next move, my next stop?
 And once you get the answer to that, just take everything that you think is needed and work on a tactic to reach there.

 Yes, this stars Miss.
 Heigl who doesn’t frown when she is called upon to face the ugly truth.
 Things are very different here.
 She does not need 27 dresses or a long over-stretched get-the-boy-to-fall-for-you-cliché because this isn’t fantasy island and this isn’t something utterly stupid served in the name of ‘mindless romantic-comedies.’

 I know that the title sounds as generic as it can be.
 But when you see Ben Barnes hopping trains in order to get to a place where music should get him places, you understand that this is not your usual Katherine Heigl film.
 The music is not hippy, nor does it make you dance.
 It’s old-fashioned, deeply melancholic, and satisfying country music.
 Heigl plays Jackie, an ex-celebrity pop-star.
 She does not have health insurance and is battling the odds in order to get custody of her daughter.
 Ben Barnes, on the other hand, plays Ryan who is a struggling musician, a traveler, and is mostly homeless.
 When he isn’t homeless, he usually crashing on people’s couch when he helps them out in parking lots as they have just met with an accident.